chanced/caps/README.md

 -   When a string consists of both upper case and lower case letters, upper case letters are considered boundaries (e.g. `"ThisVar"` would be tokenized into `["This", "Var"]`)
--   When mixed with lower and upper case characters, sequences of upper case are broken up into tokens (e.g. `"SomeID"` would be tokenized into `["Some", "I", "D"]`).
+-   When mixed with lower and upper case characters, sequences of upper case are broken up into token strings (e.g. `"SomeID"` would be tokenized into `["Some", "I", "D"]`).
--   Replacement rules are then evaluated based on the tokens, which may combine them based on the rules below.
+-   Replacement rules are then evaluated based on the token strings, which may combine them based on the rules below.

 ## Replacements